Ever since Joseph Burnett’s first capital gift to create St. Mark’s School in 1865, the School has benefited from the generosity of its supporters.

 - An increase of the endowment — potentially for student financial aid and faculty support — to allow less dependence on tuition increases.

-Interested individuals are encouraged to speak with Kirk Swenson, Executive Director of Development and Alumni/ae Relations.
+Interested individuals are encouraged to speak with Kirk Swenson, Chief Advancement Officer.